Frequently Asked Questions about the application and admissions process.

 All applications are submitted online, including a personal statement, writing sample, letters of recommendation, and transcripts.
 Materials are accepted mid September – January 15.
 Please visit the Brown Graduate School Admission Portal to create an account and apply online.
 Back to top

 If I have supplemental application materials that I can't upload to the online application system (such as a portfolio, DVD, or CD), where should I send them?

 We welcome the submission of additional multimedia materials as part of students’ applications.
 Send supplemental application materials to Brown's Graduate School Admissions Department, Box 1867, Providence, RI 02912-1867, USA.
 Please do not send materials to the Center for Public Humanities.
 Back to top

 Are the Graduate Record Examination scores (GRE) required for Admission?

-Applicants to the Master's program in Public Humanities are encouraged, but not required, to include the official report of the Graduate Record Examination (GRE) General Test with their applications.
-Please visit Brown’s Graduate School GRE Information site for more details on the GREs.
+Applicants to the Master's program in Public Humanities are not required to include the official report of the Graduate Record Examination (GRE) General Test with their applications.
+We admitted many students who did not include their GRE scores in the past, and will not hold the absence of the GRE scores against your application.
+If you choose to submit your GRE score, visit Brown’s Graduate School GRE Information site for more details on the GREs.
 The GRE Reporting Code for Brown is 3094.
 Back to top

 How many applications do you receive?
 How many students do you accept?